andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 ### <a name="classificationMapper"></a> ClassificationMapper [ [Top](#index) ]

-The ClassficationMapper allows us classify a numeric value.
+The ClassficationMapper allows us to classify a numeric value.

 ```json
 {